Daniel Waters (screenwriter)

 Daniel Waters (born November 10, 1962) is an American screenwriter and film director.
-He is the older brother of director Mark Waters.
+He is the older brother of director Mark Waters, and is best known for writing the movies Heathers and Batman Returns, co-writing Hudson Hawk and Demolition Man, and writing and directing Happy Campers.

 Early life

 Waters was born in Cleveland, Ohio and raised in South Bend, Indiana.
 In high school, Waters wrote a popular column titled "Troubled Waters" for his high school newspaper, where he wrote fictitious stories about his real-life classmates—not unlike the writing that appeared in his screenplay for Heathers.
 He then wrote, directed and starred alongside Larry Karaszewski in a local sketch comedy titled Beyond Our Control in the early 1980s.
 Waters moved to Montreal where he graduated from McGill University.
 After graduation, he moved to Los Angeles, and was the manager of a video store.

 Screenwriting credits

 Waters came to prominence in 1988 for writing the black comedy Heathers, for which he received a 1990 Edgar Award.
 Heathers was an attempt for him to write of the true nature of teenagers and high-school society.
 Heathers was not a box-office hit for Waters when it was released, but the movie has become a cult classic.
 Waters won the Edgar Allan Poe Award for Best Motion Picture.

 Over the next four years, Waters served as co-writer on the comedy The Adventures of Ford Fairlane, wrote the sequel Batman Returns, and then wrote the films Hudson Hawk (for which he re-teamed with Heathers director Michael Lehmann) and Demolition Man.
 He received the Golden Raspberry Award for Worst Screenplay for both Hudson Hawk and Ford Fairlane.
 In 1995, he authored the first draft of the Catwoman solo movie.
 The story about Selina moving to a Vegas-like city called 'Oasisburg' and fighting parodies of male superheroes failed to resonate with Tim Burton or anyone at Warner.